ibexa/graphql/doc/howto/custom_field_type.md

 Which one you choose depends if the field definition settings and constraints impact how it is mapped to GraphQL.

 ### Mapping with configuration
-You need to use a simple compiler pass to modify a container parameter, `ezplatform_graphql.schema.content.mapping.field_definition_type`.
+You need to use a simple compiler pass to modify a container parameter, `ibexa.graphql.schema.content.mapping.field_definition_type`.
 It is a hash that maps a field type identifier (`ezstring`) to the following entries:
 - `value_type`: the GraphQL type values of this field are represented as.
 It can either be a native type (`String`, `Int`...), or a custom type that you will define.